DavidSchinazi/ssh-charter/charter.md

 intervening years, current day implementations and RFCs have diverged, although the (now closed) curdle WG and various AD-sponsored RFCs have updated some of the SSH documentation, but in a somewhat sporadic manner as there was no WG chartered to generally maintain the SSH protocol documentation.

-The first goal of this new working group is to update the RFCs documenting SSH to reflect what is implemented and deployed in practice.
+The initial goals of this new working group are:

+* to update the RFCs documenting SSH to reflect what is implemented and deployed in practice.
   In particular, the working group will document the OpenSSH certificate structure, the SSH agent protocol, and SFTP, as they are commonly implemented.

-A second goal of this working group is to update and maintain the list of cryptographic algorithms used by SSH.
+* to update and maintain the list of cryptographic algorithms used by SSH.
 This includes documenting existing algorithms, deprecating unsafe algorithms, defining new algorithms (such as post-quantum), and determining the set of recommended and mandatory-to-implement algorithms.
 Updating IANA SSH registries and changing their registration policies is in scope.

-While the development of formal verification proofs is out of scope, this working group can respond to emerging proofs, and to security issues found by formal verification tools.
+* while the development of formal verification proofs is out of scope, this working group can respond to emerging proofs, and to security issues found by formal verification tools.
 This can be done for example by defining new extensions to improve the security of SSH.